 Stan Aronoff – member of Ohio Senate 1967–1996, its president from 1989–96.
 Marcellus Bailey–patent attorney for Alexander Graham Bell.

-How to Save Cincinnati Cost of Living
+How to Save Cost of Living in Cincinnati

 - Record Your Expenses